AI assistants helping with nonprofit grant writing process

 Looking Ahead

-• Growing emphasis on transparent AI use
+• Growing emphasis on data-driven outcomes and impact measurement